naveen199217/terraform-new/Terraform Cloud.md

 `AWS_SECRET_ACCESS_KEY = Your aws secret key`

-* Click onâ€¯Actionsâ€¯and Start new run and choose the option plan and apply
+* Click on New Run and choose the option plan and apply
 * Once Plan is successful, scroll down a bit, and it will wait for the confirmation/approval to apply the changes.
 Clickâ€¯Confirm & Apply
 * Provide a message in the textbox and click on Confirm Plan
-* You will see that terraform apply is happening.
+* You will see that the terraform apply is happening.
 * Verify that the resource has been created in your AWS Console

 ### Task 5: Terminate the resources